bookchainio/steem-whitepaper/fil-PH/SteemWhitePaper.md

 Distributing a currency to as many people as possible in a manner that is generally perceived as fair is a challenging task.
 The tasks that can be entirely evaluated by an objective computer algorithm are limited in nature and generally speaking have limited positive external benefits.
 In the case of Bitcoin-style mining, it can result in the production of specialized hardware and cause people to invest time developing more efficient algorithms.
 It may even help find prime numbers, but none of these things provide meaningful value to society or the currency holding community at large.
 More importantly, economies of scale and market forces will end up excluding everyone but experts from participating in this kind of distribution.
 Ultimately, computation-based mining is just another way of *buying in* because it requires money to pay the electric bill or the development of hardware necessary to do the work.

 In order to give everyone an equal opportunity to get involved and earn the currency people must be given an opportunity to work.
 The challenge is how to judge the relative quality and quantity of work that individuals provide and to do so in a way that efficiently allocates rewards to millions of users.
-This requires the introduction of a scalable voting process.
+Ito ay nangangailangan ng introduksyon ng isang nasusukat na proseso ng pagboto.
 In particular it requires that authority to allocate funds must be as distributed and decentralized as possible.

 The first step in rewarding millions of users is to commit to distributing a fixed amount of currency regardless of how much work is actually done or how users vote.
 This changes the question from being *“Should we pay?”* to *“Whom should we pay?”* and signals to the market that money is being distributed and is being auctioned off to whoever “bids” the most *work*.
 This is similar to Bitcoin committing to award 50 BTC to whoever finds the most difficult hashes.
 Like Bitcoin, all work must be done prior-to payout and nothing should be paid speculatively on the promise to do work in the future.